 As a pioneer of synthwave music, Lazerhawk and his music are familiar to most fans of the genre.
 The artist’s first two albums, 2010’s Redline and 2012’s Visitors, remain pivotal and essential contributions to the genesis of retro synthesizer music alongside releases from Miami Nights 1984, Futurecop!, and College.
 Although those releases now show their age with repetitive song structures laden with uncomplicated rhythms and melodies, there is an undeniable enthusiasm and excitement in the recordings that has helped them remain attractive in the wake of the genre’s incredible evolution.
 In the five years since Visitors, the world has received one brilliant new synthwave release after another.
 New and talented musicians have flocked from other musical endeavors to take a shot at the burgeoning synthwave scene, each one pushing innovative approaches and greater technical skills.
 In short, the genre has transformed from the simplicity of Lazerhawk’s brand of Synthwave 1.0 into a more elaborate, sophisticated, and rewarding musical style.
 Sadly, Dreamrider feels like a belated and apologetic attempt at a serious musical endeavor from one of synthwave’s absentee founding fathers, and it has no chance of competing with modern releases in the scene.

-However, from the opening notes of the album’s first track, “Neon Dawn,” it’s clear that the simple, monotonous compositions of Lazerhawk’s past efforts have not evolved in the seven years since Redline was released.
-In fact, they’ve degenerated.
-Although it feels like an intro, “Neon Dawn” establishes a precedent for the album with an unyielding beat and structure that maintains a straight trajectory for its duration.
+However, from the opening notes of the album’s first track, “Neon Dawn,” it’s clear the simple, monotonous compositions of Lazerhawk’s past efforts have not evolved in the seven years since Redline was released.
+In fact, they’ve somehow degenerated.
+Although it feels like an intro, “Neon Dawn” is actually a full-length song that establishes a precedent for the album with an unyielding beat and structure, maintaining a straight trajectory for its duration.
 The introduction of new melodic elements throughout the song offers a few surprises, and the first half seems like a pleasant, albeit minimal and withdrawn, effort that could play in the background of a room without causing consternation.
 But the simplicity of the structure denies any possible reward for seeing the music to its end, and it ultimately cannot come close to justifying the five-and-a-half minute running time.

 The unfortunate pattern of songwriting lethargy is cemented on the ironically named third track, “Feel the Rush Tonight.”
 A pretty vocal contribution from Gunship is a welcome addition, though the brain-beating simplicity of the underlying structure is enough to send a listener scrambling for the controls by the end of the unnecessarily long five-and-a-half minute piece.
 The track could easily be salvaged with a break that introduced distinctly new song elements or a willingness to trim two or more minutes from the song’s redundant length, but the final result is a wearisome effort that pales in contrast to vocal compositions from other artists in 2017.